Taha-Zahid/NumberGuessGameJavaScript/README.md

 5. **User Experience (UX):** I focused on creating an intuitive and visually appealing user interface to enhance the overall user experience.

+## How to Contribute 🤝

+Contributions and feedback are welcome!
+Feel free to create issues, provide suggestions, and submit pull requests to improve the project.